-Western brands are launching new products or even new brands dedicated to India and other emerging markets.
-As current economic trends tend to show, the consumption epicentre is slowly shifting from the West to the East.
-In addition, Western brands still enjoy a perception of quality and bycustomising products for local population, they will gain a double benefit of a better fit (i.e. skinnier Levis jeans) as well as answering the cultural need for recognition of emerging markets.
+Western brands are launching new products and new brands dedicated to India and other emerging markets.
+As current economic trends have shown, the consumption epicentre is slowly shifting from the West to the East.
+In addition, Western brands still enjoy a perception of quality and by customising products for the local population, they will gain a double benefit of a better fit, as well as an attractive value proposition needed for recognition within emerging markets.

-- Tide launch washing powder sachets at Rs.1
+• Tide launched washing powder sachets at Rs.1

-These strategies, which completely challenge the norm, are becoming the standard in many parts of India.
+These strategies, which have challenged the established norm, are becoming the standard in many parts of India.

 Inflation - Raising its head, again

-The Indian government has been trying to keep inflation at bay; however, this has proved to be an elusive goal.
-It reached a high point of 9.7% in October 2010, which doesn’t bode well for the central bank’s forecast of 5.5% for March 2011.
-Inflation is likely to be closer to 7% due to rising food prices.
+The Indian government has been trying to keep inflation at bay; however, this has proved to be challenging.
+It reached a high point of 9.7% in October 2010, far above the central bank’s recent forecast of 5.5% for March 2011.
+A revised figure suggests inflation is likely to be closer to 7% primarily due to rising food prices.

-Subir Gokarn, deputy governor of the Central bank, calculated that a 39% rise in income per person in the previous five years might have engendered an extra 220 million regular consumers of milk, eggs, meat and fish.
-As the economist points out, suppliers simply haven’t been able to keep up with the extra demand.
+Subir Gokarn, deputy governor of the central bank, calculated that a 39% rise in income per capita in the previous five years might have engendered an extra 220 million regular consumers of milk, eggs, meat and fish.
+As Mr Gokarn points out, suppliers simply haven’t been able to keep up with the extra demand.

-The Government will have a tough challenge to tackle this year, as no quick fixes will suffice to shackle the rising prices.
+The Government will have a tough challenge to tackle this year, as no quick-fixes will suffice to shackle rising prices.

-Moreover, proliferation of players and products in the Indian market means that consumer behaviour and preferences will continue to change ever faster.
-As a result, it is becoming harder forfirms to predict the future and develop long-term and even medium–term
+Moreover, the proliferation of players and products in the Indian market means that consumer behaviour and preferences will continue to change ever faster.
+As a result, it is becoming harder for firms to predict the future and develop long-term and even medium–term strategies.

-Political issues such as the terrorist threats and other potentially vigourous separatistmovements, and farming rebellion against industrial projects (Nano project in Singur,for instance) will likely add to the general turmoil.
+In addition, political issues such as terrorist threats and other separatist movements, as well as farming rebellions against industrial projects, such as the Nano project in Singur will contribute to the general turmoil.

-India is on the path of becoming increasingly business friendly, however problems of old won’t go away by being ignored and will eventually have to be resolved if it is to take on new challenges.
+India is on the path to becoming increasingly business friendly, however long-standing problems will have to be resolved if the country is to successfully take on new challenges.

 Rising Rural - Hard to ignore

 Rural India, a large and untapped market of more than 800 million people, will prove to be a key growth driver, especially in the automobile, healthcare, telecom, retail, real estate, banking and insurance sectors.
 For example, LG Electronics developed the customised TV Sampoorna, which is cheap and capable of picking up low-intensity signals, for the rural markets.
-Dabur decided to go rural with Odomos Oil at an affordable price after identifying the largely untapped mosquito repellent market in rural India.
+Dabur decided to capitalise on the rural opportunity with Odomos Oil at an affordable price, after identifying the largely untapped mosquito repellent market in rural India.

-Three major emerging segments: kids, the youth and the urban Indian women are the new drivers of the urban consumer market.
+Three major emerging segments: children, adolescents and urban Indian women are the new drivers of the urban consumer market.

-Kids are increasingly influencing their parents in purchase decisions, even forcars, consumer durables or electronics.
-Exposed to the outside world throughthe media, kids do not hesitate to voice their preferences to their parents when it comes to decisions that will affect them.
-In addition, thanks to their familiarity with product features, kids are often seen as in the know by their parents who will trust their judgement regarding technologically based consumer goods markets.
+Children are increasingly influencing their parents in purchase decisions, even for cars, consumer durables and electronics.
+Exposed to a range of consumer goods through the media, children do not hesitate to voice their preferences to their parents when it comes to decisions that will affect them.
+In addition, thanks to their familiarity with product features, parents trust their judgement regarding technologically based consumer goods markets.

-Increasing brand awareness and purchasing power among the young urban Indians also make them a main target.
+An increase in brand awareness and purchasing power among young urban Indians also make them a primary target.
 In their mid-twenties, they spend a lot of time outside home and are not used to saving money.
-They don’t hesitate to spend on expensive globalbrands and often want two and four-wheelers.
+They don’t hesitate to spend on expensive global brands and often want two and four-wheelers.

-The growing independence of urban women has led them to spend more and more time out of home and pay an increasing attention to their appearance.
-As a result, product categories targeting the urban women have increased a lot, for instance in jewellery, cosmetics, apparel, mobile phones or computers.
+The growing independence and increasing workforce participation of urban women has led them to spend more time out of home and play a more active role in consumption decisions.
+As a result, product categories targeting urban women have increased a lot, for instance in jewellery, cosmetics, apparel, mobile phones or computers.

 Big retail - Coming soon near you

-No wonder, the companies have cut down their losses in 2009-10 compared to a year ago and have clocked high double digit growth in their sales.
-There is going to be more action in 2011 with further penetration of organised retail at an increased pace.
+Indian retailers have cut down their losses in 2009-10 compared to a year ago and many have achieved high double digit growth in their sales.
+More action is expected in 2011 with further penetration of organised retail at an increased pace.

 A concerted effort of Indians to improve their health and wellbeing is another emerging trend for 2011 as they aim to look after their body more, especially in urban areas.
-Health concerns have typically focused on the excessive use of pesticides in agriculture, as well as obesity, which is being increasingly perceived as a major problem in India, notably because it is directly linked to heart diseases and diabetes.
-A study by OECD, recently published in the Lancet, revealed that India's overweight rates increased by 20% between 1998 and 2005.
+Health concerns have typically focused on the excessive use of pesticides in agriculture, as well as obesity, both of which are being increasingly perceived as major issues in India.
+Regarding obesity, a study by OECD, recently published in the Lancet, revealed that India's overweight rates increased by 20% between 1998 and 2005.
 Currently, almost 1 in 5 men and over 1 in 6 women are overweight.
 This has led to a considerable increase in cases of heart disease and diabetes.

 E for Environment - The greening drive